Xfinity Router or Modem Blinking Orange Light – Causes and Fixes

 When Should You Replace an Xfinity Router?

-If you rent your Xfinity router, initiating a replacement through support is simple when troubleshooting indicates a hardware issue.
+If you rent your Xfinity gateway, initiating a replacement through support is simple when troubleshooting indicates a hardware issue.

 However, if you purchased your own router, you’ll need to decide whether to replace it vs continue troubleshooting: